Table of Contents

 The purpose of Vipassana meditation is to stop suffering by precisely understanding the mental and physical processes.
 Achieving this level of concentration is much needed.

-One can attain concentration by constant and uninterrupted mindfulness.
+One can attain concentration through constant and uninterrupted mindfulness.
 Hence, it has various objectives: happiness, sorrow, anger, pain, etc.

 Advantages of Buddhist Meditation